-In an arthroscopic shoulder decompression procedure, the doctor takes the pressure away from this part of your shoulder by removing extra bits of bone or soft tissue that grew there.
+In an arthroscopic subacromial decompression procedure for subacromial shoulder impingement, the doctor takes the pressure away from this part of your shoulder by removing extra bits of bone or soft tissue that grew there.

 They do this through a very small cut, using special tools.